 Monthly Financial Reports.
 Each month HOA Management Services will provide the Associations Board with a Balance Sheet, Budgeted Statement of Operations, General Ledger, and Delinquency Report.
 The Budgeted Statement of Operations reflects, by budget line item, the actual amounts paid, the budgeted amount and the variance from the budget both for the current month and for the fiscal year to date.
 The Balance Sheet lists the current assets, liabilities, and equity of the Association.
 The General Ledger lists all of the specific invoices paid during the month for each line item, plus all the assessment and interest deposits made into the operating and reserve accounts of the Association.
 The Delinquency report lists all unit owners, balances, amounts billed and amounts paid during the month.
 Additional reports can be provided at the request of the Association.

 Rules and Regulations Enforcement.
-As specifically directed by the Board, Wildwood Management Group will enforce and notify unit owners and/or residents who are in violation of the communities’ rules and regulations.
+As specifically directed by the Board, HOA Management Services will enforce and notify unit owners and/or residents who are in violation of the communities’ rules and regulations.

 Correspondence with Unit Owners and Board of Directors.
 HOA Management Services receives phone calls from owners and vendors during the daily operation of the Association.
-Additionally, Wildwood Management Group also receives mail and email as well as maintains an Emergency Service for after hour maintenance emergencies.
+Additionally, HOA Management Services also receives mail and email as well as maintains an Emergency Service for after hour maintenance emergencies.
 Owners with maintenance problems or questions, account balance questions or other concerns contact management daily.

 Unit Sale Information.
 HOA Management Services provides and easy online ordering process of resale certificates, copies of insurance coverage for the community, statements of assessment accounts, and various individual mortgage lender questionnaires.

 Contract Negotiation and Performance.
-HOA Management Services has been in business for over thirty (30) years and has developed hundreds of working relationships with local vendors.
+HOA Management Services developed hundreds of working relationships with local vendors.
 HOA Management Services has strong name recognition and a financially strong reputation which allows HOA Management Services to quickly obtain bids and negotiate advantageous contracts from a pool of the best subcontractors available.
 All contractors are required to have liability and workmen’s compensation insurance.
-Wildwood assists in creating a scope of work which is approved by the Board of Directors and generally distributed to three contractors for bidding.
+HOA Management Services assists in creating a scope of work which is approved by the Board of Directors and generally distributed to three contractors for bidding.
 The results are presented to the Board for approval prior to awarding the contract.
 The contract is awarded and monitored to ensure the work is completed timely and as prescribed.

 Regular Visits and Walk-Through of the Community.
-Wildwood Management Group will perform regular inspections of the community.
+HOA Management Services will perform regular inspections of the community.

 Annual Meeting.
-A Wildwood Management Group representative attends and assists with the organization of the annual meeting.
+A HOA Management Services representative attends and assists with the organization of the annual meeting.

 To ensure that the type of improvement harmonizes with the nature of the neighborhood.
 The Association has certain criteria in which all homeowners abide by.
 This type of control is what residents look for in a homeowner’s association.